Learning + Community

 I envision each person sharing something that’s not entirely commonplace, yet simple to understand, and has intriguing applications — some examples I really like include “field configuring event”, “the technium”, “multimodality”, “spimes”, and “hypergames”.
 Could be a specific application of a generally powerful idea (e.g. some cool new application of evolutionary biology or complexity theory), an academic concept that hasn’t yet entered the popular lexicon, or some other concept you feel lucky to have found.
 The idea is to present these ideas in a concise and accessible way, and then talk together about why they’re interesting and important.
 My hope is that we’ll all learn at least a couple new things that we otherwise might never have encountered.

-I’m hosting these roughly once a month, and would love to have you over if this sounds like your cup of tea.
-For now, they take place at my apartment in Prospect Heights, where my girlfriend and I have space for around eight people at a time — fairly intimate both by design and by necessity.
+I would love to have you over if this sounds like your cup of tea.
+I host these occasionally (no fixed schedule) they take place at my apartment in Prospect Heights, where Jinjin and I have space for around eight people at a time — fairly intimate both by design and by necessity.

 I’ll take care of food and drinks, and will ask for a small contribution to cover costs and confirm your spot.
 All you have to bring with you is an interesting idea to add to our communal cognitive toolkit.